Immune System And Anxiety: What Does Stress Do To The Body?

 Do you feel stressed or anxious?

-Stress can be defined as our body’s reaction to a perceived threat or challenge.
+Another way to think about stress is that it’s simply your body’s reaction to a perceived threat or challenge.
 When we experience a stressful situation, our brains typically react by preparing us to fight or flee the threat.
 The fight-or-flight response is often seen as a primal reaction to perceived danger.
 The response typically happens almost immediately after the brain detects a threat, usually triggering the release of hormones like adrenaline and cortisol, which can mobilize the body's resources for action.

 For instance, if you are walking home alone late at night and suddenly hear footsteps behind you, your heart rate may increase, your breath may come short and fast, and your pupils may dilate.
 These physiological changes can prime you for action so you can react quickly if you need to flee or fight the source of danger.